Our Five Part Series on Merrie Olde England

 Inside the castles and stately homes of Olde England, barons, sheriffs, lords and ladies enjoyed the finest foods their money could buy.
 Quail's eggs, roast partridge and swan, boar's head and venison, washed down with fine French wines and brandy.

 It was a completely different story for the commoners.
 Lowly peasants ate from a large kettle hung over a fire inside their cottages.
 Each day it was topped up with vegetables, grains and -occasionally - a rabbit or hare caught in the wild or ensnared by poachers.
+The kettle never emptied; it was reheated each day.
+It was from this tradition that the rhyme "pease pudding hot, pease pudding cold, pease pudding in the pot nine days old" derived.

-We'll be right back after this commercial message from our sponsor
+We'll be right back after this commercial message from our sponsor:

 You can buy cans of delicious Pease Pudding at Blighty's Tuck Store!